-(As at May 1, 2009, except as indicated)
+(as at May 3, 2010, except as otherwise indicated)

-The Company is providing this information circular and a form of proxy in connection with management's solicitation of proxies for use at the Annual Meeting (the "Meeting") of the Company to be held at 10:00 o'clock in the forenoon, Toronto time, on Wednesday, June 17, 2009, and at any adjournments.
+The Company is providing this information circular and a form of proxy in connection with management's solicitation of proxies for use at the Annual General and Special Meeting (the "Meeting") of the Company to be held at Crowne Plaza Hotel Toronto Airport, 33 Carlson Court, Toronto, Ontario, at 10:00 o'clock in the forenoon, Toronto time, on Wednesday, June 16, 2010, and at any adjournments.
 The Company will conduct its solicitation by mail and officers and employees of the Company may, without receiving special compensation, also telephone or make other personal contact.
 The Company will pay the cost of solicitation.